internetsistemas/guides/best-practices/rubyonrails/controllers/README.md

 * Set the flash messages in the Flash Responder's.
 For details see [Flash Responder Manual](https://github.com/plataformatec/responders#flashresponder).
 * Use private methods and `before_action` to help to mantain controllers clean
 * Use before filter to ensure access of users, or similar.
+* Use the `:show` action only if you need to show some important information that does not fit in the `index`.
+Or if you need something more complex to be displayed.
+* Escape from actions `show` that show the same thing as the `:index`.